GWartelle/SocioPedia/README.md

 };
 ```

-To simplify, I just kept the `picturePath` field of the newly created MongoDB document.
+To simplify things here, I just kept the `picturePath` field in these MongoDB documents.

 As you can see, the `register` and `createPost` controllers are both getting the image URL with `req.file.location`, which is then stored in the database.